ZipCodeCore/BlueJ.DreamHouseDrawing/README.md

 Be sure to

-* FORK this repository to your own account.
+* Read this file carefully.
-* CLONE your version of the repository into your dev directory.
 * For the first section of the lab, open the BlueJ project file Shapes/project.bluej from Finder.
 * For the second section, use Picture/package.bluej
 * Use the TestDraw method in the PictureTest class to run the various tries at your house drawing